xaxxon/xl/log_gui/README.md

 statuses in its own code).
 There is no need to save changes in Log GUI, as they take effect immediately.

+A regular-expression filter may be added which will cause all message strings not matching the regular expression to be discarded.
+To disable filtering, make the regular expression the empty string.
+The regex will not take affect until pressing enter or changing focus away from the text editor or switching foreground application.